How to Join

 At NYU, chapters recruit new members at the start of the spring and fall semesters.
 Although councils perform recruitment and member intake differently, all chapters follow a performance-based recruitment model that guides recruitment based on an organization's performance and a recruit's class year.
 The Interfraternity Council (IFC), Multicultural Greek Council (MGC), and Panhellenic Council (PHC) all adhere to the following procedures.

 IFC's recruitment process allows for potential new members (PNMs) to meet and get to know individual chapters, their members, and organization values prior to being invited or accepting membership.
 The process is outlined as:

-- Official membership invitation (or bids) will be offered on Bid Day
+- Official membership invitation (or bids) are eligible to be accepted or signed on Bid Day

 - Specific events will be announced during IFC formal recruitment events